wladiveras/interview/README.md

 A simple project but a big idea.

-## Steps to Run Docker Compose
+## Steps to Interview Project

-1. Install Docker and Docker Compose if you haven't already.
+1. Install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/) if you haven't already.

 2. Open a terminal and navigate to the directory where `docker-compose.yml` file is located, ins this case, in root dir.